Arboretum Images 10e4

 Massive trunk and surface roots of a Moreton Bay fig (Ficus macrophylla) in the Palomar College Arboretum.
 In its native Australia it is a strangler fig.

-Palomar College Arboretum.
-Syconia contained Pleistodontes froggatti
+College Arboretum.
+Syconia contained pollinator wasp Pleistodontes froggatti.

 There are some noteworthy differences between these 2 species of Pleistodontes, including shape of head, length of scape (basal segment of antennae), & toothed, mandibular appendage below head.